 Skip to main content Skip to footer

-The EWSWA is looking to launch a new Green Bin program in fall 2025.
-The Green Bin Program will launch in the City of Windsor, and the following County of Essex municipalities in 2025: Essex, Lakeshore, LaSalle and Tecumseh.
-Amherstburg, Kingsville and Leamington are currently scheduled to launch in 2027 as a result of direction from the County of Essex.
+The EWSWA is introducing a new Green Bin program in fall 2025.
+The Green Bin Program launches in the City of Windsor, and the following County of Essex municipalities in 2025: Essex, Lakeshore, LaSalle and Tecumseh.
+Amherstburg, Kingsville and Leamington are currently scheduled to launch in 2026 as a result of direction from the County of Essex.

 The EWSWA will update this page as more information about Green Bin program is confirmed.
 Stay tuned!